hutli/hacking-song-book/README.md

 We'll take our points and go

 ### Verse[1]
-We've not been two days in bed
+We have not been two days in bed

 Gone through all of the internet